Thoughts on an Accessibility “Get Well” Plan

 - Assign high priority to accessibility issues (bugs), and manage them accordingly

-- Make accessibility testing (test UI with a screen reader) compulsory for new features
+- Make accessibility testing (test UI with screen readers) compulsory for new features

 ❧ What would you add?
 Share your accessibility “get well” plans!